 Although people mean well, the best thing to do with unwarranted advice and pressure from outsiders is to ignore it, plain and simple.
 Smile and nod on the outside and let it pass over you like a wave, as there’s no need to add any more stress to this already challenging time as a new mother.

 Your post pregnancy body may be a bit of a shock to you.
 For weeks, sometimes months after birth, you may have a protruding stomach, be carrying extra fluid, and your breasts may be doing some pretty weird and wonderful things too!

 Tips to overcome post pregnancy body

 Treat yourself to some items that can help you embrace your post pregnancy body.
-Luxurious maternity bras, comfortable pants, and beautiful breastfeeding tops can add a bit of style to an otherwise frumpy time in your life.
+Luxurious breastfeeding nighties, comfortable pants, and beautiful breastfeeding clothes can add a bit of style to an otherwise frumpy time in your life.
 But most importantly remember the journey your body has been through, the incredible life it has just created and accept that your body has changed and you are still beautiful.